larsfroelich/file-kraken/README.md

 Helps you find duplicates, empty folders, large files and more.

 ## Features
 > WARNING - This is a work in progress.
-The following features are planned, but not yet implemented.
+Use at your own risk.
 - add locations to search for files
 - scan the locations for files
 - find duplicates using hashing on file-size matches